Official websites use .mil

-The 157 ARW flies the KC-135R aerial refueling platform, operating out of Pease Air National Guard Base, N.H.
+The 157th ARW flies the KC-46A aerial refueling platform, operating out of Pease Air National Guard Base, N.H.
 Its mission is to support the Air Mobility Command directed Global Reach mission.

 The 157 ARW and the N.H.
 ANG are proud to be at the forefront of our Nation's Defense.
 We pride ourselves on being able to provide aerial refueling support anytime, in almost any conditions and in every theater of operations around the globe.

-The 133rd Air Refueling Squadron (133rd ARS) is a subordinate unit of the 157th Air Refueling Wing's 157th Operations Group.
-The 133rd ARS proudly flies the KC-135R Stratotanker and will soon take delivery of the Air Force's newest tanker, the KC-46A Pegasus.
+The 133rd Air Refueling Squadron (133rd ARS) is number one Air Refueling Squadron in the 157th Air Refueling Wing's 157th Operations Group.

 The 64th Air Refueling Squadron (64ARS) is a part of the 22nd Operations Group, McConnell Air Force Base, but is operationally assigned to the 157th Air Refueling Wing, 157th Operations Group.